metabase/metabase/docs/configuring-metabase/caching.md

 ## Set caching policies for dashboards, questions, and databases

-You can set up caching policies for different entities.
+You can set caching policies for different entities.

 - [Setting a default caching policy](#default-caching-policy)
 - [Database caching policy (specific to each connected database)](#database-caching-policy)*